dbacall/find-my-past-test/README.md

 ### What I'd improve with more time

-- Make sure tests for printPrimeMultiplicationsTable are actually passing, I can see they are getting what I want but didn't want to spend too much time trying to fix
 - Look into edge cases.
 Things like, user can only enter a positive integer, user can't enter letters etc.
 - Add error messages for edge cases
 - Look further into how to mock return value of primeNumberGenerator, it's my first time doing it with Mocha, and I don't think it's actually working